Thomas Richardson (judge): Background and early life

-Richardson was born at Hardwick, Depwade Hundred, Norfolk, and was baptised there on 3 July 1569, the son of William Richardson whose family were said to be descended from the younger son of a Norman family, John, who moved to county Durham in about 1100.
-Other branches of the family included the Richardsons of the Briary in county Durham, and the Richardsons of Glanbrydan Park and Pantygwydr, Wales.
+Richardson was born at Hardwick, Depwade Hundred, Norfolk, and was baptised there on 3 July 1569, the son of William Richardson whose family were said to be descended from the younger son of a Norman family, John, who moved to County Durham in about 1100.
+Other branches of the family included the Richardsons of the Briary in County Durham, and the Richardsons of Glanbrydan Park and Pantygwydr, Wales.
 However, the History of Parliament biography of his grandson states that he was "of Norfolk peasant stock".
 The coat of arms he used (Argent, on a chief sable three lion's heads erased of the first) was certainly that of the ancient gentry family of Richardson, of many branches.

 He was educated at Norwich School, and matriculated at Christ's College, Cambridge in June 1584.

 On 5 March 1587, he was admitted a student at Lincoln's Inn, where he was called to the bar on 28 January 1595.
 In about 1600 he purchased the estate of Honingham in Norfolk, which he made his seat.

 In 1605 he was deputy steward to the dean and chapter of Norwich, around which time he built Honingham Hall.
 He was subsequently recorder of Bury St. Edmunds and then Norwich.
 In 1614, he was Lent Reader at Lincoln's Inn, and on 13 October of the same year became serjeant-at-law.
 At about the same time he was made chancellor to the queen.

 Speaker of the House of Commons

 In 1621, Richardson was elected Member of Parliament for St Albans.
-When Parliament met on 30 January 1621, he was chosen Speaker of the House of Commons.
-The excuses which he made before accepting this office appear to have been more than formal, for an eye-witness reports that he "wept downright".
+When Parliament met on 30 January 1621, he was proposed Speaker of the House of Commons, having been prospectively selected by Sir Francis Bacon on Richardson's election.
+Tradition dictated a convention for protesting such proposals, however in this instance Richardson "seeing no excuse would serve his turn, he wept downright".

 On 25 March 1621, he was knighted at Whitehall when he brought King James congratulations of the commons upon the recent censure of Sir Giles Mompesson.
 In the chair, he proved a veritable King Log and his term of office was marked by the degradation of Bacon.
 He was not re-elected to parliament in the next election.